SpenceKonde/ATTinyCore/README.md

 This core is based on TCWorld's ATTinyCore, which is in turn based on the arduino-tiny core here: http://code.google.com/p/arduino-tiny/
 The ATtiny841 support is based on shimniok's ATTiny x41 core, and the 1634 support on Rambo's ATtiny 1634 core.
 And of course - everything is based on the great work of the Arduino development team for creating the Arduino IDE and community which we all use.

+The Board Manager package and Travis CI scripts were created by Per Tillisch (pert on Arduino forums), who provides similar assistance to a number of other cores, as well as being highly active on the Arduino forums with technical support.

 The pinout diagrams are created by MCUdude (hansibull on Arduino forums), who maintains a number of excellent cores for supporting common ATmega processors - http://github.com/MCUdude